A Survey to Recent Progress Towards Understanding In-Context Learning: Skill Recognition

 \section{Skill Recognition}

-The skill recognition ability is to select the most proper data generation function from the function class obtained during pre-training, according to in-context demonstrations.
-A Bayesian inference framework~\cite{xie2021explanation} is introduced to explain skill recognition.
-The ICL inference can then be instantiated as a Bayesian inference process as follows:
+Skill recognition ability is the ability of an LLM to select the most proper data generation function from the function class obtained during pre-training.
+And this selection process is driven by the in-context demonstrations.
+A Bayesian inference framework~\cite{xie2021explanation} is introduced to explain the skill recognition.
+The ICL inference can be instantiated as a Bayesian inference process as follows:

-where $p(\text{output}|\text{prompt})$ is the conditional probability of the output generation given the prompt.
-It can be marginalized with the pre-training concepts and \textit{each concept corresponds to a pre-training data generation function}. $p(\text{concept}|\text{prompt})$ is to locate the latent concept aligned with the in-context demonstrations, which will be the key focus in the ICL inference stage.
-After locating the aligned concept, $p(\text{output}|\text{concept},\text{prompt})$ is to utilize the selected data generate function for the output generation.
+where $p(\text{y}|\text{prompt})$ is the conditional probability of the output generation $\text{y}$ given the prompt.
+It can be marginalized with pre-training concepts and \textit{each concept corresponds to a pre-training data generation function}. $p(\text{concept}|\text{prompt})$ is the probability of locating the latent concept aligned with in-context demonstrations.
+After locating the aligned concept, $p(\text{y}|\text{concept},\text{prompt})$ utilizes the selected data generation function for the output generation.

-Such modeling method of latent concept is commonly adopted in the NLP domain as the language data is inherently compositional with unobserved latent concepts that are not explicitly present in the raw text, e.g., sentiments, topics, and syntactic structures~\cite{chung2015recurrent,zhou2020towards}.
-Latent variable models can specify prior knowledge and structural dependency for language data which enjoys the characteristics of high compositionality.
-Deep latent variable models are popularly utilized to improve various tasks such as the alignment in statistical machine translation, topic modeling, and text generation~\cite{kim2018tutorial,fang2019implicit,wang2023large}.
+This approach to modeling latent concepts is widely used in the field of NLP, as language data is inherently compositional, involving underlying concepts—such as sentiment, topics, and syntactic structures—that are not explicitly observable in the raw text~\cite{chung2015recurrent,zhou2020towards}.
+Latent variable models can specify prior knowledge and structural dependencies for language data which enjoys the characteristics of high compositionality.
+Deep latent variable models are popularly utilized to improve various tasks such as alignment in statistical machine translation, topic modeling, and text generation~\cite{kim2018tutorial,fang2019implicit,wang2023large}.